FAQ

 How can I make purchases at the central Box Office?

-Ticket purchases on the Festival website are only available via card payment.
-No cash will be accepted.
+Ticket purchases on the Festival website are available by card payment only.

 Are there free events?